FPEF Scholarships and Internships

-FPEF Scholarships are available to students enrolled in nine (9) credit hours or the equivalent, have a 3.0 GPA on a 4.0 scale cumulative and who are taking a minimum of one fluid power course.
-Letters of recommendations, an official transcript, and an essay are also required when submitting an application.
+FPEF Scholarships are available to students enrolled in an accredited U.S. or Canadian school with nine (9) credit hours or the equivalent, who have earned a 3.0 GPA on a 4.0 scale cumulative and who are taking a minimum of one fluid power course.
+Letters of recommendation, an official transcript, and an essay are also required when submitting an application.

 In addition to the online application, the following documents are needed to complete a scholarship application:

 - An official sealed transcript proving you have earned a 3.0 GPA on a 4.0 scale.

 - Three letters of recommendation (one letter from an individual in each category listed below)

 – Fluid power, science, math or technology instructor

 – Principal, dean or career counselor

 – Non-related adult who knows you (outside your school)

 - 450-500 word typed essay (dated and signed).
 The essay should cover: